In Defense of Culturalism

 By Michael E Berumen 4-24-10

 I am a culturalist.
 I am guilty of culturalism.
-These neologisms mean that one culture is superior to another.
+These neologisms mean that a culture can be superior to another.
 I maintain that all cultures are not of equal value.
-Some differences may be simply a function of nonsensical, anachronistic behaviors, such as animism.
-While I would argue that ignorance is not always harmless, it is not necessarily immoral, and it is often simply undesirable or even quaint.
+Some differences may be simply a matter of one culture's adherence to nonsensical, anachronistic behaviors, such as animism.
+While I would argue that ignorance is not always harmless, it is not necessarily immoral, and it is often simply undesirable, foolish, or even quaint.
 On the other hand, some cultures are imbued with traditions that are decidedly immoral, for example, cultures that have traditions of slavery or the abuse of women.
 This is not to say that a culture is entirely without value because of one or more odious or outdated traits.
 It may produce great art, for example, but, simultaneously, it may also have deplorable and widespread customs of oppression and intolerance.
-Often times the habits of a particular culture are defended on the basis of “tradition,” as though something being an entrenched tradition is in and of itself a justification for a particular set of behaviors.
-Years ago as a student I was told that we ought to respect the traditions of other cultures and that we should not judge their customs using our own standards of value.
-This is nonsense.
+Often times the habits of a particular culture are defended on the basis of “tradition,” as though something that is an entrenched tradition is in and of itself a justification for a particular set of behaviors.
+Years ago when I was a student, I was told by an anthropology professor that we ought to respect the traditions of other cultures and that we should never judge their customs using our own standards of value.
+This is probably impossible to do, but quite aside from that, it is utter nonsense.

-I take as my meaning of culture a standard anthropological meaning, which is to say a society's pattern of human knowledge and behavior, including the beliefs, traditions, attitudes, values, language and practices that characterize a people in a place and time, and how those are transmitted to succeeding generations.
+I take as my meaning of culture a standard anthropological definition, which is to say, that it represents a society's pattern of human knowledge and behavior, including the beliefs, traditions, attitudes, values, language, and practices that characterize a people in a place and time, and how those are transmitted to succeeding generations.
 These cultural attributes often precede and inform the kinds of institutions and practices that inhere in a state, tribe, or group.

 One might substitute the term “nation” for culture on some of the foregoing propositions, but it would not have the same meaning by doing so, for culture is different than nationality, and, while culture surely serves to condition national traits or institutions, it can be a greater force and transcend nationality.
 A culture might be exogenous or indigenous to a particular nation; it might encompass the whole of several nations; or several cultures or subcultures might subsist within a particular nation.

-One also might use race or ethnicity as a synonym for culture, indeed, some people surely would; but, this would be mistaken, for race is not culture and race does not create culture; they are not inextricably related, and, indeed, race is essentially a bogus concept from a biological and genetic perspective, anyway, and to no small degree I would argue it is a cultural construct.
+One also might use race or ethnicity as a synonym for culture, indeed, some people surely would; but, this would be mistaken, for race is not the same as culture and race does not create culture; they are not inextricably related, and, indeed, race is essentially a rather bogus concept from a biological and genetic perspective, anyway, and to no small degree I even would argue that race is essentially a cultural construct.
 I submit that whereas one nation or culture might be superior to another in terms of several key attributes, one “race” is not inferior to another by virtue of its race or biological makeup.
-Racism is not only unfounded biologically, it is morally deplorable.
+Racism is not simply unfounded biologically, it is also morally deplorable.
 Culturalism, on the other hand, is not mere bigotry.
-It is justifiable and even morally required.
+I further stipulate that it is justifiable and even morally required.

 Cultural relativism also has had the untoward effect of raising tolerance itself to an absolute value.
 We are therefore led to believe that tolerance is an unalloyed virtue.
-I should like to say unequivocally that tolerance is not an intrinsic good.
+I should like to say, unequivocally, tolerance is not an intrinsic good.
 Toleration of a morally repugnant practice, religious, political, traditional, or otherwise, is not a virtue.
-Tolerance of genocide, oppressive practices arising from religious codes, or customs involving child slavery, for example, is not only condemnable, it is morally reprehensible.
+Tolerance of genocide, oppressive practices arising from religious codes, or customs involving child slavery, for example, is not only condemnable, it is outrageous and morally reprehensible.
 Tolerance is to be encouraged when an individual’s actions or beliefs do not bring harm or injustice to others, not when doing so enables the infringement of the fundamental rights of others.
+Tolerance ought to be broadly applied, and intolerance very circumscribed based on the facts of the matter and its effects on others.

 With this in mind, religion is too often given free reign for its abhorrent practices simply because it is religion.
 We are told we ought to tolerate the faith of others, as though religious beliefs and practices are viewed as being beyond reproach, or freedom of religious expression ought to be unfettered.
 This, too, is nonsense.
 I personally do not like any form of superstition, whether it is organized or not.
 On the other hand, if it harms no one else, I have no issue with letting people believe or do what they choose.
 People have engaged in some of the most reprehensible practices known to man in the name of religion.
-We see this in bold relief in the Islamic faith, today, where people are enjoined to persecute or even kill infidels and apostates, among other oppressive practices.
+We see this in bold relief where people are enjoined to persecute or even kill infidels and apostates, among other oppressive practices.
 Some of these actions are based on scriptural references that are at once clear and repugnant, though apologists obfuscate by suggesting these are taken out of context or anachronistic.
-One wonders exactly by what formula some of the commandments of The Prophet (or for that matter, those taken from the Old and New Testaments) can be ignored by followers while other must be taken literally.
-Fundamentalist fanatics can at least claim consistency in their observance.
+One wonders exactly by what formula some of the commandments of The Prophet, for example, or for that matter, those taken from the Old and New Testaments, can be ignored by followers while other must be taken literally.
+Fundamentalist fanatics can at least claim consistency in their observances.

 In any case, it is not that I think Christianity, Judaism, or other religions are superior to Islam, for I most certainly do not.
 It is that in recent times followers of these religions (not without exception), through the gradual absorption of the precepts of the Enlightenment, and the lessening of privation and the increasing education of the general population, have come to ignore the more repellent prescriptions of these religions, whether arising from the sacred texts or the religious hierarchy whose business is to interpret them.
 In other words, much of the venom has been removed from religious observance, notwithstanding some clearly odious scriptural injunctions and the sordid history of religious observance up to very recent times.
 Most Islamic nations have not undergone the same cultural, political, economic, and scientific revolution as the West has in the last two or three hundred years, though progress has been made in several notable instances.
 With that said, nations one might have characterized as part of Christendom not so long ago wreaked more horror on the world than ever before in the 20th century in two world wars and a host of smaller conflagrations it perpetrated across the globe, ranging from the Middle East to Southeast Asia.

 I should like to go a step further than I have thus far.
-I believe that cultures that have adopted the liberal ethos of the Enlightenment, a respect for reason, democracy, and of individual liberty, and more specifically, the general traditions that have emanated from the West, with roots in Greco-Roman culture, informed by aspects of Judeo-Christian traditions (much watered down), and filtered through the Anglo-American experience, with many smaller influences from a variety of sources (e.g., the Germanic jury system, the Napoleonic Code, etc.), is in the broadest sense superior to any other culture, both in terms of its moral efficacy as well as its utility in reducing human suffering and encouraging prosperity, which seem to me to be objectively justifiable and laudable goals.
-In other words, I believe the “super-culture” that one might broadly define as being western, one that is Eurocentric in origin and evolution, which also has infiltrated substantial parts of the world and other cultures, is clearly superior.
+I believe that cultures that have adopted the liberal ethos of the Enlightenment, a respect for reason, democracy, and of individual liberty, and more specifically, the general traditions that have emanated from the West, with roots in Greco-Roman culture, informed by aspects of Judeo-Christian traditions (much watered down), and filtered through the Anglo-American experience, with many smaller influences from a variety of sources (e.g., the Germanic jury system, the Napoleonic Code, etc.), is in the broadest sense superior to cultures that do not embrace reason, democracy , and individual liberty.
+I think this is true both in terms of its moral efficacy as well as its utility in reducing human suffering and encouraging prosperity, which seem to me to be objectively justifiable and laudable goals.
+In other words, I believe the “super-culture” that one might broadly define as being western, one that is largely Eurocentric in origin and evolution, which also has infiltrated substantial parts of the world and other cultures, is clearly superior.
 Moreover, not only is this now becoming the world’s dominant culture, I contend that this development ought to be encouraged.

-Thus, I unashamedly contend that the Eurocentric culture I describe is incontrovertibly superior on objective grounds to much of what we see in the Islamic world, tribal Africa, Russia (while quasi-European, it lies largely outside of the western tradition), and much of Latin America and Asia.
-This is not to say, again, these cultures are bereft of value, for clearly that is not the case.
-Today there are exogenous strains of the Eurocentric culture in each, and some instances, there has been a notable adaptation and infusion of western values, most particularly in Asia, the country of Japan being the most obvious example that comes to mind.
+Thus, I unashamedly contend that the Eurocentric culture I describe is incontrovertibly superior on objective grounds to much of what we see in the Islamic world, tribal Africa, Russia (while quasi-European, it lies largely outside of the western tradition after the end of feudalism), and much of Latin America and Asia.
+This is not to say, again, these cultures are bereft of value, for clearly, that is not the case.
+Today there are exogenous strains of the Eurocentric culture in each, and some instances, there has been a notable adaptation and infusion of western values, most particularly in Asia, the country of Japan a most obvious example that comes to mind.

 Now, some of these cultures decry the ubiquitous McDonalds and Walmarts, modern risqué dress, or the sexually explicit films and music of the West.
 Such aesthetic matters, however, are not a central concern of mine.
 And while I prefer the music, food, films, and dress of the West, I don’t argue that our customs in these areas are in any way superior to other cultures, and I would agree these preferences are wholly subjective, without clear, objective, standards by which to measure them.
 I would argue, however, that the rule of law, individual liberty, tolerance, democracy, and economic freedom can be rationally and morally justified, as I have labored to show elsewhere in my writings.